 In addition to official tribal leadership, a number of individuals of Nansemond ancestry have researched and published tribal history and genealogy.
 These people have both directly and indirectly influenced the growth of the tribe by determining the lineage(s) accepted for tribal enrollment.
 While the history of Nansemond people as a whole is well documented, Nansemond genealogy has been complex and controversial.
 The integration of genetic data (and the patrilineal Y-DNA of Bass descendants) into the establishment of Nansemond lineage has been a recent source of contention among descendants and researchers.

 Lea Dowd is a Nansemond tribal member and refers to her ancestors as part of the Nansemond community that was not Christianized.
-While her direct ancestors are not publicly documented, she was most likely referencing the Nansemond people who lived as part of the Nottoway community of Southampton County, VA after being displaced by colonists.
+While her direct ancestors are not publicly documented, she may have been referencing the Nansemond people who lived as part of the Nottoway community of Southampton County, VA after being displaced by colonists.

 Among Nansemond researchers, Lea Dowd is recognized as the primary tribal genealogist of the 1990s through the 2000s.
 While she is noted as having researched the Nansemond for decades, her findings are not highly accessible.
 She published an article in the North Carolina Genealogical Society Journal (February 1996) titled “Conflicting Information on Basse/Bass Heritage” in which she strongly disputed some of the research of Paul Heinegg and some of the research of Albert Dehner Bell.
 She, along with fellow Nansemond researcher Patti L. Silvestri, also published an article titled “Descendants of Edward Basse and Mary Tucker: Another Native American Family“ in which they proposed that Edward Bass was part of another tribal community.